 Points about the methods:

 - There is only a set number of possible permutations of cards in a pack (the factorial of 52).
-I have been told that the maximum theoretical number of bits that could be encoded into a pack of cards without compression is 225 (actually 225.581 = log2(52!)).
-However the Implied methods' ability to encode data varies according to the nature of the bits being encoded.
+Some people have suggested that the maximum theoretical number of bits that could be encoded into a pack of cards is 225 (actually 225.581 = log2(52!)).
+However the Implied methods' ability to encode data varies greatly according to the nature of the bits being encoded.
 Without recursion, this varies from 52 bits (resulting in the pack of cards being in its original order) all the way up to 1,378 bits (resulting in the pack being in reverse order).

 - I'm only aware of two proper flaws where the basic or recursive methods will fail: